reeddunkle/reeddunkle.github.io/_posts/2016-07-29-Rank-Yourself.md

 - Jobs
 ---

 I've ranked my expertise a lot since getting into programming, conversationally, occupationally, and maybe even recreationally once I started to get into the habit.
 The job postings I see have level requirements: "Senior", "Advanced", or "Intermediate".
 I hear about "Senior" vs "Junior" devs (and sometimes "Intermediate" here too).
 I get asked to rank myself, "Beginner", "Intermediate", "Advanced."
 Or sometimes it's "1-5", or in a recent interview, "1-10".
-I have opinions about this that I want to share.
+I have opinions about this.

 <br/>